Research being conducted on the safety and efficacy of MediCabilis™

 - Tourette’s Syndrome

 MediCabilis ™ is included in this landmark study with Bod as the only Australian company participating in Project Twenty21.
-If you are in the UK and have patients who would like to register their interest or require more information, please have patients complete the online form.

 Updates to Project Twenty21: